michaelona/novacancy/readme.md

 ### About This Project
 NoVacancy is for educational and personal research use.
 Developed at UNC Charlotte by Michael Onate.
-_This repository is used as to display updates and technical info as the project is not open source._
+_This repository is used as to display updates and info as the project is closed source._

 </file>